stacks-network/sbtc/docker/testnet/README.md

 - A [Bitcoin regtest config](./bitcoin/bitcoin.conf) and
 - A [Stacks primary testnet configuration](./stacks/Config.toml).

-You will need to customize the configuration based on your specific deployment.
+You will need to customize the configurations based on your specific deployment.

-Syncing a Bitcoin regtest node at the time of writing takes roughly 5 hours.
+Syncing a Bitcoin regtest node takes roughly 5 hours at the time of writing.
 If helpful, we can provide an archive of the chain-state to speed things up.

 You can also bootstrap the Stacks testnet node through an